-The Local Projects Database highlights arts-based social impact projects that are happening across the country.
-Search the database for examples and inspiration of socially impactful projects or include your organization’s project in the database to highlight your community’s work.
+The Local Projects Database highlights arts-based impact projects that are happening across the country.
+Search the database for examples and inspiration of impactful projects or include your organization’s project in the database to highlight your community’s work.
 Once you upload your organization’s project, you can also select it for inclusion in your own Fact Sheet.
 Search for projects based on geographic location, sectors, and other descriptors of interest.

 Casa Azafran is both a beautiful event space and home to a collective of nonprofits who offer services in education, legal, health care and the arts to immigrants, refugees and community as a whole.